You are here

 Research & Evidence

-"Cancer Facts and Figures 2017."
-American Cancer Society, January 2017.
+"Cancer Facts & Figures 2019."
+American Cancer Society, January 8, 2019.

-Estimated numbers of new cancer cases for 2017, excluding basal cell and squamous cell skin cancers and in situ carcinomas except urinary bladder.
+Estimated numbers of new cancer cases for 2019, excluding basal cell and squamous cell skin cancers and in situ carcinomas except urinary bladder.
 Estimates are not available for Puerto Rico.

 Note: State estimates are offered as a rough guide and should be interpreted with caution.
 State estimates may not add to US total due to rounding.

 Siegel, Rebecca L., MPH; Kimbertly D. Miller, MPH; Ahmedin Jemal, DVM, PhD.
 "Cancer Statistics, 2019."
 Wiley Online Library, January 8, 2019.

 Cancer is a major public health problem worldwide and is the second leading cause of death in the United States.
 In this article, we provide the estimated numbers of new cancer cases and deaths in 2019 in the United States nationally and for each state, as well as a comprehensive overview of cancer occurrence based on the most current population-based data for cancer incidence through 2015 and for mortality through 2016.
 We also estimate the total number of deaths averted because of the continuous decline in cancer death rates since the early 1990s and analyze cancer mortality rates by county-level poverty.